-With a click on the CALC CF button the calibration factors that are determined from the tables CALCULATED XYZ SETVALUES and ACTUAL XYZ VALUE TABLE are written to the CALIBRATION FACTORS table.
+With a click on the CALC CF button the corresponding calibration factors that are determined from the tables SETVALUE TABLE and ACTUAL XYZ VALUE TABLE are calculated.

-SEND CF will save the tables ACTUAL XYZ VALUE TABLE and CALIBRATION FACTORS in the EEPROM of the sensor.
+SEND CF saves the ACTUAL XYZ VALUE TABLE and the calculated calibration factors in the sensor's EEPROM.